apache/skywalking-satellite/docs/en/setup/plugins/forwarder_nativemanagement-grpc-forwarder.md

 # Forwarder/nativemanagement-grpc-forwarder
 ## Description
-This is a synchronization grpc forwarder with the SkyWalking native mangement protocol.
+This is a synchronization grpc forwarder with the SkyWalking native management protocol.
 ## DefaultConfig
 ```yaml```
 ## Configuration